Last update 13 November 2020

 In addition, the following specific measures are in force for North Sea Port:

-- Employees are working from home wherever possible and all meetings and gatherings which are not strictly necessary have been cancelled.
+- Employees are working from home wherever possible.
+Meetings and gatherings are digital where possible.

 - Employees can be reached by e-mail, online meetings or phone.